Saatvik-Lochan/WebGestureCaptureBackend/README.md

  - Frontend: [WebGestureCapture](https://github.com/Saatvik-Lochan/WebGestureCapture)
  - Application: [GestureLogger](https://github.com/Saatvik-Lochan/GestureLogger)

- ## Usage
+ ## Installation and Usage
  You can use this service at https://gesturelogger.com:8000.
+Though we recommend you host your own service along with hosting your own [frontend](https://github.com/Saatvik-Lochan/WebGestureCapture).

+ ### HTTPS
+HTTPS is required for this service to work with [WebGestureCapture](https://github.com/Saatvik-Lochan/WebGestureCapture).
+You can easily get your own certificate with [LetsEncrypt](https://letsencrypt.org/).

+## API
-The API presented by this service is defined in src/openapi.yaml.
+The API presented by this service is defined in [`openapi.yaml`](src/openapi.yaml).